rosell-dk/dom-util-for-webp/README.md

 ## 1. Replacing image URLs in HTML

-The *ImageUrlReplacer::replace($html)* method accepts a piece of HTML and returns HTML where where all image URLs have been replaced.
+The *ImageUrlReplacer::replace($html)* method accepts a piece of HTML and returns HTML where where all image URLs have been replaced - even those in inline styles.

 *Usage:*